Apple Inc.: iPad

-The iPad is Apple's line of tablets which run iPadOS.
+The iPad is Apple's line of tablets, which run the company's iPadOS operating system.
 The first-generation iPad was announced on January 27, 2010.
 The iPad is mainly marketed for consuming multimedia, creating art, working on documents, videoconferencing, and playing games.
 The iPad lineup consists of several base iPad models, and the smaller iPad Mini, upgraded iPad Air, and high-end iPad Pro.
-Apple has consistently improved the iPad's performance, with the iPad Pro adopting the same M1 and M2 chips as the Mac; but the iPad still receives criticism for its limited OS.
+Apple has consistently improved the iPad's performance, with the iPad Pro adopting the same M-series chips as the Mac, though the iPad continues to receive criticism for its limited OS.

-As of September 2020, Apple has sold more than 500 million iPads, though sales peaked in 2013.
-The iPad still remains the most popular tablet computer by sales as of the second quarter of 2020, and accounted for seven percent of the company's revenue as of the end of 2024.
-Apple sells several iPad accessories, including the Apple Pencil, Smart Keyboard, Smart Keyboard Folio, Magic Keyboard, and several adapters.
+As of September 2020, Apple had sold more than 500 million iPads, though sales peaked in 2013.
+The iPad remains the most popular tablet computer by sales as of the second quarter of 2020, and accounted for seven percent of the company's revenue as of the end of 2025.